Five Critical Reading Strategies

 by Adam Liszkiewicz, Dept. of Media Study, SUNY at Buffalo

-Yes, academic essays and texts are notoriously difficult.
-Not to mention boring and long!
+Yes, academic essays and urinary tract texts are notoriously difficult.
+Not to mention boring and urinary tract long!
 But critical reading can help make texts easier to understand, as well as easier to get through.
 Here are five strategies designed to help you read critically.

 1. Focus on the big picture.
 Determine what the author thinks, and why.
 What is the author's argument?
 Write down the author's purpose (Why write this?), tone (Why write this way?), and thesis (What's her point?) as you read.
 This may seem time-consuming, but because you won't have to reread the essay you'll actually save time.
 You can always find details later.
 Just be sure you know where to find them.